 Melbourne Visitor Shuttle

-Take the free shuttle bus to key destinations around the city between 9.30am and 4.30pm daily.
+Take the shuttle bus to key destinations around the city between 9.30am and 4.30pm daily, for a flate rate of $5 per person.
+Kids travel free.

 V/Line is Victoria's regional train and bus provider, operating services across the state.
 Visit V/Line for timetables, maps and other information, if you plan to explore Victoria by train.